Pontifical College Josephinum: Modernization and increasing international focus

 In the years after World War I, the focus of the seminary shifted away from its original mission of meeting the spiritual needs of German-speaking Catholics to a wider mission of preparing priests for dioceses throughout the United States that lacked their own seminary.
 With the advent of the Second Vatican Council in 1962, the Church took on a more outward-looking and evangelical orientation.
 It was only natural that seminaries like the Josephinum also become increasingly involved in outreach and ministry work in their local communities.
 Though the German language has left the halls of the Josephinum -save the library's collection- the missionary focus of the college remains a continuity from its gift of pontifical right under the missionary congregation Propaganda Fide.

-Steven P. Beseau assumed leadership of the Pontifical College Josephinum on October 1, 2019.
+Rev. Steven P. Beseau assumed leadership of the Pontifical College Josephinum on October 1, 2019.
 Josephinum alumni serve the Church in 48 states and 22 foreign countries.
 The Josephinum continues to prepare priests for U.S. dioceses that do not have their own seminaries, missionary areas of the United States, including regions of the U.S. with growing Hispanic communities and finally, dioceses around the world in need of help with the education of their seminarians.